Cacti/plugin_hmib/README.md

-Just like any other Cacti plugin, untar the package to the Cacti plugins directory, rename the directory to 'hmib', and then from Cacti's Plugin Management interface, Install and Enable the pluign.
+Just like any other Cacti plugin, untar the package to the Cacti plugins directory, rename the directory to 'hmib', and then from Cacti's Plugin Management interface, Install and Enable the plugin.

 Once you have installed the hmib plugin, you need to install two Packages for Graphing.
 First you need to install the 'Host_Mib_Summary_Device.xml.gz' package.
 This Device